The force-free twisted magnetosphere of a neutron star - II: Degeneracies of the Grad-Shafranov equation: Conclusions

-As $r_{\rm c}$ is gradually increased (starting from the stellar surface), while maintaining $s$ fixed, the field goes through the following set of configurations: \begin{enumerate} \item Initially the field is in the lower energy branch of the solutions, and the field configuration is (relatively) close to the vacuum solution.
+We find that as $r_{\rm c}$ is gradually increased (starting from the stellar surface), while maintaining $s$ fixed, the field goes through the following set of configurations: \begin{enumerate} \item Initially, we are in the lower energy branch of the solutions, and the field configuration is (relatively) close to the vacuum solution.
 As $r_{\rm c}$ increases, the toroidal region becomes more and more inflated (as in model 1 of Fig.~\ref{fig_contour}). \item Beyond point A (corresponding to the white circles in Figs.~\ref{fig_energy}-\ref{fig_twist}, \ref{fig_a1} and \ref{fig_map}), degenerate solutions start to appear.
 Initially they are still connected to the interior, however now they present severe distortions from the vacuum case, as the field lines become elongated near the equator (as for model 2 in Fig.~\ref{fig_contour}). \item As $r_{\rm c}$ is increased further, the first disconnected field lines appear (beyond the marginally connected configurations indicated by black circles in Figs.~\ref{fig_energy}-\ref{fig_helicity}, \ref{fig_a1} and \ref{fig_map}).
-The field configurations now contain neutral points and X-points (as in model 3 of Fig.~\ref{fig_contour}; also depicted in 3D in Fig.~\ref{fig_3d}). \item For sufficiently large values of $s$, eventually the toroidal region is completely detached from the stellar surface, as implied by $P_{\rm c} > 1$.
+The field configurations now contain neutral points and X-points (as in model 3 of Fig.~\ref{fig_contour}; also depicted in 3D in Fig.~\ref{fig_3d}). \item For $s \gtrsim 4$, a second disconnected region starts to appear for the largest values of $r_{\rm c}$, implying that further solutions (with multiple disconnected regions) could exist for even larger $r_{\rm c}$.
+However, numerical convergence becomes progressively difficult to achieve as $r_{\rm c}$ is increased, and significantly enhancing the resolution is impractical. \item For sufficiently large values of $s$, the toroidal region can be completely detached from the stellar surface, as implied by $P_{\rm c} > 1$.
 For these extreme cases, there are no corresponding lower energy solutions, except the vacuum (current-free) solution. \end{enumerate}

-For the largest values of $r_{\rm c}$ obtained for $s \gtrsim 4$, doubly disconnected regions appear.
-Therefore, it seems plausible that further solutions could be found for even larger $r_{\rm c}$, including multiply disconnected regions.
-However, numerical convergence becomes extremely difficult to attain, and significantly increasing the resolution is not practical.
-Moreover, these mathematical solutions are likely very unstable, and, consequently, quite unlikely to be realized in nature.